andrewcparnell/intro_stats_with_excel/README.md

-# intro_stats_with_excel
+# Introductory statistics with Excel

-An introductory statistics course using Excel
+An introductory statistics course using Excel.
+The course web page is here.